 Tucked away on North Road, the Unicorn is one of those pubs you have to know about.
-This part of Ambleside was known as Above Stock and is home to some of the oldest buildings in Ambleside – the Unicorn is the oldest pub.
+This part of Ambleside was known as Above Stock and is home to some of the oldest buildings in the town, with the Unicorn being the oldest pub.
 As you would expect with that kind of accolade, it has a wonderful traditional feel and serves up hearty pub meals and real ale.

 The Royal Oak is on the corner of Church Street.
-Look past all the chalk boards proclaiming live sports and extensive menus, as the Royal Oak is a really friendly and warm pub that welcomes dogs and children.
-There is a nice beer garden to the front where you can enjoy a bit of people watching.
+Look past all the chalk boards proclaiming live sports and extensive menus, as the Royal Oak is a really warm friendly pub that has a wonderful traditional feel.
+There’s a nice beer garden to the front where you can enjoy a bit of people watching.
 If you’re bringing a dog, make sure they look their best, as they may get snapped to go on the pet wall of fame!
 Their food speciality is the goulash, which comes in either a meat or vegetarian option.